mewa/mewa.github.io/content/posts/2018-12-20-abandon-relations-no-silver-bullet.md

 It's the process of applying *knowledge* to a problem.
 It's about making informed choices.
 It's about *solving* your specific problem instance given particular constraints.

 I'm also a huge fan of Haskell and yet, if I had to deliver a product quickly Haskell would never be my first choice.
 Because Haskell is about solving puzzles and not problems.
 It also has many other properties that would hinder my time-to-market.
-Therefore I'd decide not to use it -- I'd much rather use a Lisp, due to its flexibility.
+Therefore I'd decide not to use it -- I'd much rather use a Lisp, due to its flexibility[^6].

 Does it make more sense what I wrote earlier that you don't have to pick sides in the SQL vs NoSQL battle?